…in which I squelch in circles around swamps, ingest circular sausages and fail to circulate with cyclists.

 From Lintley either the low or high path will get you back to the A689 at Castle Nook.
 Here excitable signs entice you over the road to Whitley Castle.
 I mistakenly followed a track upwards much too high here and cost myself a lot of unnecessary climbing.
 The Way skirts barely to the west of the fort at quite low elevation, there’s hardly any climbing to be done.
 Why I did so much remains a mystery.
 Things like this happen on The Way.
 Isaac’s Tea Trail is undetectable by my Earth senses, but after Gildersdale Burn then another field simply head down to the road keeping just to the left of the tumbledown wall and then of the barn.
 Don’t then miss the dark tree-lined track off the road again towards the river, unless you really, really like the A689 by this point.
 It’s still quite a trudge to Alston.

 I felt pleased when I found the marker post on Hartleyburn Common, a landmark that had eluded me in June.
 To celebrate I then got lost, straying too far west and ending up heading down to Ash Cleugh.
 Don’t do this, the bogs on the way back to the correct route suck.
 Their drainage hilariously converges into a mini-delta that squats swampishly right next to the back wall of Greenriggs, the stile over which we must wetly attain and drippingly ascend.
 At this point one swears to only ever walk the Pennine Way in wellies in future.
 In fact sometimes on this trail I think carrying wellies might be the way forward.
+(In September 2018 the legendary Greenriggs mini-delta had been tamed with flagstones).

 It was a joy to reach the Kirkstyle Inn just as it opened, what planning, eh?
 I like their Northumberland sausages, a simple meal but effective.
 They offer more sophisticated dishes too, all nicely and freshly cooked, and are particularly helpful to gluten-free folk.
 By October rather than keep a range of ales in poor fettle they whittle down their pumps to just one, from which a bracingly hoppy and spankingly fresh pint of Yates was rapidly dispensed and which perfectly and profoundly refreshed a Wayfarer a little jaded, shall we say, from four nights’ wild camping.